 The Bill provides for an appeals process.
 Decisions could be appealed to the High Court on any grounds (fact or law), if agreed by the High Court.
 Subsequent appeals would be available on matters of law only.

+The Bill had its first reading on 4 September 2018 and has been referred to Select Committee for consideration.
 After Select Committee, the Bill must be debated two more times in the House before it’s passed and becomes law.

 This process ensures that the Bill is subject to public debate and scrutiny and everyone has the opportunity to provide input and improve the Bill.